Editor's note: This article was originally published in 2016; links were updated in 2018.

 Not much has changed.

-A recent analysis of the Orlando nightclub shooting tragedy described toxic masculinity as a specific model of manhood geared toward dominance and control.
+An analysis of the Orlando nightclub shooting tragedy in 2017 described toxic masculinity as a specific model of manhood geared toward dominance and control.
 Boys and men are supposed to be in control and invulnerable, and when they aren’t, they are ashamed.
 The shame turns into resentfulness, hate and self-loathing — a toxic brew, especially when guns and social media get into the mix.

-A new documentary, The Mask You Live In (trailer below), films boys from every kind of background who describe the way they suffer from our culture’s narrow definition of acceptable masculinity.
+A documentary released in 2015, The Mask You Live In (which you can now watch on Netflix), films boys from every kind of background who describe the way they suffer from our culture’s narrow definition of acceptable masculinity.
 A viewer can’t help but be impacted.
 Given the long-range effects of this public health crisis, everyone should see it.

 The pressure to be constantly strong means that boys learn to wall-off feelings.
 Because a huge part of life experience is hurt, sadness, disappointment and other forms of vulnerable feelings, boys lose the opportunity to develop their emotional intelligence.